 PTA funding offer is 100% funding for the shelter at bus stop 15805 Penzance Street.
+PTA funding offer only extends to providing a shelter at bus stop 15805 Penzance Street.

 Insurance funded 100% of the cost to reinstate the shelter at bus stop15551 Devon Road.
+The Town can relocate the replacement bus shelter clamed through insurance at its discretion, should it not be desired at bus stop 15551, Devon Road.